ferranb/OKdo-Nano-C100-Developer-Kit-/README.md

 *Option 1.
 Through SD card*

 I've tried different approaches that didn't work.
 Finally, I used the SD card bootloader as a gateway to boot from USB SSD by modifying `/boot/extlinux/extlinux.conf`.
-You just need to change the line saying `root=/dev/mmcblk0p1` to `root=/dev/sda1 or, better, `root=PARTUUID='xxxx'`.
+You just need to change the line saying `root=/dev/mmcblk0p1` to `root=/dev/sda1` or, better, `root=PARTUUID='xxxx'`.
 You can obtain the PARTUUID with `blkid`.
-It didn't work with `root=UUID='xxxx'`.
+It didn't work for me with `root=UUID='xxxx'`.

 This solution its enought for me.
 It boots fast, but I've sacrificed an SD card just solve this.
 Its a reasoble price to pay.